 Difference Between Symmetric and Asymmetric Multiprocessing

-1. Symmetric multiprocessing systems are complex as it requires synchronisation to maintain the load balance.
-On the other hand, asymmetric multiprocessing systems are pretty simple, as the master processor has access to all the data and doesn’t require synchronisation.
+1. Symmetric multiprocessing systems are complex, requiring synchronization to maintain the load balance.
+On the other hand, asymmetric multiprocessing systems are pretty simple, as the master processor has access to all the data and doesn’t require synchronization.

 2. All the CPUs in the Symmetric multiprocessing share the same memory, while in asymmetric multi-processing, a single master processor controls the data structure.

-3. The ready queue process is utilised in symmetric multiprocessors, while asymmetric multiprocessing utilises the Master slave approach.
+3. The ready queue process is utilized in symmetric multiprocessors, while asymmetric multiprocessing utilizes the Master slave approach.

 4. All the processors in symmetric multiprocessing communicate with each other through shared memory; on the other hand, there is no communication between processors in Asymmetric multiprocessing because the master processor controls them.